4.8

 It encompasses the sense of humiliation or regret that arises when one perceives themselves as having fallen short of societal norms, expectations, or personal values.
 Shame is typically associated with a sense of self-judgment or negative evaluation, where one feels a profound sense of unworthiness or inadequacy.
 It can result from real or perceived failures, moral transgressions, or public exposure of personal shortcomings.
 The experience of shame often leads to a desire to hide or withdraw from others, as it carries a sense of unworthiness or a fear of judgment and rejection.
 Shame can be a powerful motivator for change and self-improvement, but it can also have detrimental effects on one's self-esteem and well-being.
 It is a complex and deeply ingrained emotion that influences one's behavior, self-perception, and social interactions.

-Example sentences of shame
+Example sentences containing shame

 1. The politician's scandal brought shame upon their entire party.